sanjwilli/Electronic-Medical-Records-System-COMP3161/README.md

 ## Running the System

 Open the command line and find the file.
-If there is no requirements.txt file then skip the line below.
+If there is no requirements.txt file then skip the second line below.

 ```
 $ source venv/bin/activate